Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Smoothing based on incomplete Cholesky factorization

 In this section, we present a mixed precision smoothing routine based on incomplete Cholesky (IC) factorization and a finite precision error analysis of its application.
 These results are combined with the results from previous section in \Cref{sec:IC-V-cycle}, where we summarize the results on the effects of finite precision errors in the V-cycle with IC smoothing.

-We assume that the matrix $\A$ is approximated by its IC factorization $\matrx{L} \matrx{L}^{\top}$, with $\matrx{L}$ being a lower triangular matrix; see, e.g., \cite[Chapter~10]{Saad2003}, \cite[Chapter~10]{Scott2023}.
+We assume that an SPD matrix $\A$ is approximated by its IC factorization $\matrx{L} \matrx{L}^{\top}$, with $\matrx{L}$ being a lower triangular matrix; see, e.g., \cite[Chapter~10]{Saad2003}, \cite[Chapter~10]{Scott2023}.
 The application of the smoother involves solving triangular systems with the matrix $\matrx{L}$ and its transpose, which we assume is done using substitution; see, e.g., \cite[Chapter~8]{Higham2002}.

 We consider the case where the matrix $\matrx{L}$ is stored in memory in a precision with unit roundoff $\varepsilon^{\store}$ and the triangular solves are computed in the same or higher precision with unit roundoff\footnote{The subscripts $\solve$ and $\store$ here stand for Solve and stoRe, respectively.
 They indicate that the corresponding $\varepsilon^{\solve}$- and $\varepsilon^{\store}$-precision are used for solving the triangular systems and for storing the matrix, respectively.} $\varepsilon^{\solve}$, $\varepsilon^{\solve} \leq \varepsilon^{\store}$.
 Storing $\matrx{L}$ in a lower precision than the precision used for solving the triangular systems may lead to faster memory accesses and thus to a faster runtime.
 The smoothing routine is described in \Cref{alg:ic_smoothing}.